Have you got an Attitude?

 -Author Unknown –

 In the Book of Genesis, Chapter11, we have the story of the tower of Babel.
 People, without regard for God, decided they would build a perfect structure, with a tower to heaven.
-In response, God disapproved their arrogance and unwarranted self-confidence.
+In response, God disapproved of their arrogance and unwarranted self-confidence.
 He punished them, and frustrated their effort by making each one speak a different language, and scattered them all over the Earth.
 That story is the origin of the word “babble.”
 Turning away from God, with excessive pride in self, will always result in frustration and confusion.

 Today, we have people, who without regard for God, are attempting, not to construct a perfect building, but to construct a perfect bureaucracy to satisfy everyone’s needs and wants.
 Should we be surprised that there is now a great deal of babble in our country?
 Does it look like that is any more possible than a tower to heaven?
 The obvious solution is to turn back to God, seek His counsel and humbly administer our country in accordance with His plan.
 Probably, much of the huge bureaucracy should be eliminated, and most decision making returned to individuals and families.
-That system is called “subsidiarity” and recognizes the rights and responsibilities of each person to direct their lives, and accept the consequences of their actions.
+That system is called “subsidiarity” and recognizes the rights and responsibilities of each person to direct their lives and accept the consequences of their actions.

 We are created as children of God, with equal dignity in His eyes.
 But He does not gift each of us with equal talents.
 We demonstrate our love and gratitude by using our gifts to help those in need.
 That means one-on-one when practical, and through cooperative efforts at the lowest level.
-At the judgement, when asked, “How did you help my needy ones?”
+At the judgment, when asked, “How did you help my needy ones?”
 I don’t think “Well I paid my taxes so the government could help” will be a very good answer.
 We continue to serve, but in a different way and at a different level of society.

 We all have our own memories of Fourth of July celebrations over the years.
 Some are fond memories of childhood beach parties and cookouts and fireworks with family and friends.
 Some of our Chapter members have very different memories of that day spent in actual combat.
 And this year we are acutely aware of friends, relatives and neighbors deployed to war zones facing constant danger.
 As we meditate on all those thoughts, let us thank God for the blessings He has showered on us, and beg for His protection of our country, our citizens and especially our troops and sailors in harm’s way.
 The terrible ideologies and